Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/LECA/The_LECA_Resurrection_Operative_Protocol.md

 ### 9.2 Documentation Standard for Controls

-Every control must be documented to the same standard as the primary experiment:
+Every control documented to the same standard as the primary experiment:

-- Timepoint photographs at T=0, 24h, 48h, 72h
+- Timepoint photographs: T=0, 24h, 48h, 72h
 - Morphological assessment at each timepoint
 - Quantitative germination rate recorded
-- DAPI staining at 72h for each control arm
+- DAPI staining at 72h
-- Written record of all deviations from the specified protocol
+- Written record of all deviations

-Controls without complete documentation cannot be used to validate the primary result.
+Controls without complete documentation cannot validate the primary result.
 A primary result without complete controls is not a valid pre-registration confirmation.

-**Both the result and the controls must be documented.
-Both are part of the record.**

 ---

 ### 9.3 Reporting Against the Pre-Registration

-After completing any arm with its controls, report the result in this format:
+After completing any arm with controls:

 ```
 Pre-registration DOI: